iamweswilson/iamweswilson-timeline/site/index.md

     of it.
 (Side note: I left off my personal milestones including marrying my wife, raising 3 kids and a cross-country move to Portland to name a few.
 If you really want to hear about any of that, I'm happy to share over a beverage.)
-There is value in people being vulnerable, sharing their failures alongside their successes.
+There is real value in people being vulnerable, sharing their failures alongside their successes.
 As Yoda once said, “The greatest teacher, failure is.”
 values: